zamazan4ik/awesome-pgo/article/article.md

 ### Explore PGO for mobile domain

 I didn't hear much about using PGO for mobile devices.
 Maybe it's because on mobile platforms nowadays we have not-so-PGO-friendly stack (mostly Android/Java and Apple/Swift) - both of these programming languages definetely are not huge PGO users.
 However, having better CPU performance is still important: better UI responsiveness, better battery life - nice things to have.

 Apple and Google with their centralized App Store/Play Store infrastructure can bring additional value to PGO movement.
 One of the biggest issues with using PGO for applications on mobile platforms is the question "How to collect PGO profiles from clients?".
 Implementing PGO profile collection logic from clients' smartphones for each developer is too complicated way.
 It would be much better to integrate it as a developer platform.
 Ideally, this can look like just as an additional option in the application settings like "Enable PGO profiles collection".
 Users during the installation can opt-in/opt-out "Share with developers application execution profiles for improving performance" button, App Store/Play store then provides all required routines for delivering profiles from mobile phones to a developer build machine for further usage.
 It will allow developers in a much easier way collect actual PGO profiles from real users - a good thing to have for the whole ecosystem.
 Unfortunately, now there is no such functionality out of the box - if you want something similar, you need to implement it manually.

+There are so many questions to research in this area and so much experience to get like "Is it possible to use Sampling PGO on mobile devices (with Linux perf on Linux-powered OS or others like iOS - doesn't matter)"?
+In theory - yes, why not?
+In practice - I didn't see such experiments before, we need to investigate it.

 ### Expand PGO usage across the Go ecosystem